This article describes the design process behind the making of Hive Insights 2.0.

 It shows the overall quality of experience, requests per bitrate, and finally the locations with quality lower than good (In the shown example, there was none).

 The third & final perspective is the Network.

 It shows the distribution type, savings, connection types, and source load over time, which all are crucial information to assess the event from a network performance point of view.

-Assembling all the previous components together eventually composed Overview.
+Assembling all the previous components together eventually composes the Overview.

 Starting with dismantled components as we did in Overview, Explore was designed to be composed of 3 main components.
 The first one is the viewers’ representation.
 Since this is a bit of an advanced view, we wanted to make it as flexible as possible enabling the user to select via different representations, which are simply a list or a map.
 However, we added a couple of subviews to each as well.
 As for the list representation, the purpose at first was to show a list of aggregated data based on locations accompanied with the plain viewers’ list as well.
 However, for performance reasons, we resorted to implementing them separately into two views.